elesto-dao/elesto/docs/How-To/chain_002_key_management.md

 ---
-title: Keys Management
+title: Manage Keys
 ---

-# Keys management

-This section covers how to manage keys for the Elesto network
+This section covers how to manage keys for the Elesto network.

 ## Basic Key Management

-Create, import, export and delete keys using the CLI keyring.
+Create, import, export, and delete keys using the Elesto CLI.

 ### Create a new key

-To generate a new key pair use the command:
+To generate a new key pair, run this command:

 ```
-elestod keys add <wallet_name>
+elestod keys add $KEY_NAME
 ```

+where:

+- `$KEY_NAME` is a human readable name for your key

 ???
 Example "Example: generate Alice's key"

     ```shell
     ➜ elestod keys add alice
+    ```

+    ```shell
     - name: alice
     type: local
     address: elesto1pp7tyzj80hrys3aae043lerkxkd0h3e8mf7khg